aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-templates.md

 # Custom Templates

-With Custom Templates for the `eos_designs` role, the user can create additional structured configuration variables that would otherwise not be created by the builtin templates.
+With Custom Templates for the `eos_designs` role, the user can create additional structured configuration variables that would otherwise not be created by the built-in templates.
 These additional variables will then be available for use by other AVD roles.

 For example, the user may require additional structured configuration variables to render a custom template the user has created for the `eos-cli-config-gen` role.